sonic-net/sonic-mgmt/docs/testplan/IPv4-Port-Based-DHCP-Server-test-plan.md

   1. Verify configured interface with client mac not in FDB table can successfully get IP.
   2. Verify configured interface with client mac in FDB table can successfully get IP.
-  3. Verify configured interface with client mac in FDB table but mac it's learnt from another interface can successfully get IP.
+  3. Verify configured interface withclient mac not visible on the interface can successfully get IP.
   4. Verify no-configured interface cannot get IP.

 * **Setup**